 Laur Kelly (they/them) began their relationship with the ABRPO in 2018 as a facilitator, mostly working with overdose prevention and harm reduction programs in response to the traumatic grief of the overdose and drug poisoning crisis.
 In January 2021, they became the Project Manager to lead the new blended learning direction that will see our core resources and tools translated into innovative e-learning.
-They bring their background in psychology, education, and trauma care into this role to create accessible and engaging online learning that deepens and compliments our facilitated group sessions.
+They bring their background in psychology, education, and holistic trauma care into this role to create accessible and engaging online learning that deepens and compliments our facilitated group sessions.
 Laur lives in Dish With One Spoon territory with their wife, dog, lizard, and many plants.

 Anjana Rudragoudra (she/her) joined ABRPO in March 2021 and has a great exposure in eLearning platform with 6 years professional experience.

 She is an e-Learning specialist with expertise in developing multimedia content using rapid e-Learning tools.
 She is proficient in Articulate Storyline, Adobe Captivate, Learning Management System, Programming, Storyboards and Instructional Design.
 She also has working experience in K12, Academic, Adult Learning, Banking and Corporate.

 She is a graduate in Electronics and Communication Engineering.
 In addition to her work at the ABRPO, she has a passionate towards learning new tools and technologies, and exploring historical places.